Skip to content

 • Copy: Copy the content of the message as Markdown, preserving formatting.

-• Again: You can ask Alan to generate an additional answer.
+• Regenerate: You can ask Alan to generate an additional answer.
 This is helpful if an answer does not yet exactly meet your requirements or if you want to collect multiple answer ideas.
 You can navigate between the different answers by using the arrow buttons that appear after generation.

 • Edit: You can edit your submitted inputs and ask Alan to generate a response to the edited prompt.
 This is helpful if you want to make your original prompt more specific.
 You can also navigate between the different prompt options and Alan's respective responses by using the arrow buttons that appear after generation.